Admission Requirements

 Students can choose one of two options to fulfill their Master’s degree requirements: the “All-Course” option or the “Thesis” option.
 The requirements for both options are listed below.

-- The curriculum consists of one core course in mathematics, two core courses from Group 1 and three other courses from Group 1 or 2 of the student’s chosen focus area, and four technical electives.
+- The curriculum also consists of two core courses from Group 1 (6 credits) and three other courses from Group 1 or 2 of the student’s chosen focus area (9 credits), and four technical electives (12 credits).
+At least two of the four electives must be from a core engineering discipline in the list below, and at most two may be chosen from other programs.

 Thesis Option:

-- The curriculum consists of one core course in mathematics, two core courses from those listed in Group 1 and three courses from those listed in Group 1 or 2 of the student’s chosen focus area of the student’s chosen focus area, two technical electives, and a thesis.
-The thesis should expand the body of theoretical or applied knowledge in the field of the student’s chosen focus area.
+- The curriculum also consists of two core courses from Group 1 (6 credits) and three courses from Group 1 or 2 of the student’s chosen focus area (9 credits), two technical electives (6 credits), and a thesis (6 credits).
+The thesis should expand the body of theoretical, experimental, computational, and/or applied knowledge in the field of the student’s chosen focus area.

-- An electronic version of the master thesis should be delivered to the Milton S. Eisenhower (MSE) library after its approval by the thesis committee.
-The thesis committee consists of the thesis research advisor and one other member who is an expert in the research area of the thesis and to be selected by the program chair.
+- An electronic version of the master’s thesis should be delivered to the Milton S. Eisenhower (MSE) library after its approval by the thesis committee.
+The thesis committee consists of the thesis research advisor and one other member who is an expert in the research area of the thesis and is selected by the program chair.

 Course Planning and Search